darktable-org/rawspeed/src/librawspeed/README.md

 You must implement a single function: “int rawspeed_get_number_of_processor_cores();”, which should return the maximum number of threads that should be used for decoding, if multithreaded decoding is possible.

-Everything is encapsulated on a “RawSpeed” namespace.
-To avoid clutter the examples below assume you have a “using namespace RawSpeed;” before using the code.
+Everything is encapsulated on a “rawspeed” namespace.
+To avoid clutter the examples below assume you have a “using namespace rawspeed;” before using the code.

 ## The Camera Definition file